rappasoft/laravel-boilerplate/readme.md

 ### Security Vulnerabilities

 If you discover a security vulnerability within this boilerplate, please send an e-mail to Anthony Rappa at rappa819@gmail.com, or create a pull request if possible.
 All security vulnerabilities will be promptly addressed.
-Please reference [this page](https://github.com/rappasoft/laravel-boilerplate/wiki/7.-Security-Fixes) to make sure you are up to date.

 ### Donations